Atlas-OS/docs/docs/troubleshooting/scripts.md

 ## :material-brain: Visual C++ Redistributables

-The Microsoft Visual C++ Redistributables are a key part of any Windows desktop deployment.
-Visual C++ Redistributables must be installed on your computer in at least one version for many games and programs to work.
-This is why most Visual C++ Redistributables are already installed on AtlasOS.
+The Microsoft Visual C++ Redistributables are a key part of any Windows desktop.
+Visual C++ Redistributables must be installed on your computer for many games and programs to work.
+This is why most Visual C++ Redistributables are already installed on Atlas.

 Our "Reinstall Visual C++ Redistributables" script uses an all-in-one repack of the Visual C++ Redistributables called [abbodi1406/vcredist](https://github.com/abbodi1406/vcredist), which makes it easy to install new redistributables or reinstall broken ones.